toebeann/gib/README.md

 ## Known issues

-- If the shell script to launch BepInEx is not named `run_bepinex.sh`, gib will not recognise it.
+- If the shell script to launch BepInEx is named something other than `run_bepinex.sh` (e.g. `start_game_bepinex.sh`), gib will not recognise it.
 I plan to fix this in an update.
 In the meantime, you can workaround this by renaming the shell script to `run_bepinex.sh` as needed.

 ## License